jplayer/react-jPlayer/README.md

 - [`[...actions]`](https://github.com/MartinDawson/react-jPlayer#actions) (func): The actions that you can call to modify jPlayer properties at runtime.
 - [`options`](https://github.com/MartinDawson/react-jPlayer#options) (object): Options that the jPlayer is using.
 - [`status`](https://github.com/MartinDawson/react-jPlayer#status) (object): Status properties of the jPlayer.
 Treat these as immutable.
 - [`jPlayers`](https://github.com/MartinDawson/react-jPlayer#jPlayers) (object): The other jPlayers can be accessed here.
 Only available if you actually have multiple jPlayers.
+The names of the jPlayers are what you specified for each one in `options.id`.

 #### Actions
 All of the actions automatically get passed into your jPlayers for ease of use so you can just call them directly.

 If you need to call these actions from another part of your codebase that isn't a jPlayer then it will be best to use Redux's `connect()` on your component and call dispatch on the imported action.
-For example, if you wanted to toggle the `showRemainingDuration` from somewhere else in the application on a jPlayer called `'AudioPlayer'`:
+For example, if you wanted to toggle the [`showRemainingDuration`](https://github.com/MartinDawson/react-jPlayer#showremainingduration-bool) from somewhere else in the application on a jPlayer called `'AudioPlayer'`:

 ```
 import React from 'react';